StevenWeir038/equality_consultants/README.md

 There is a great deal of time and knowhow that goes into a event like this.
 We look forward to working with others, do some networking and learn more more from industry leaders.

 ## Our Team
-Our team consisted of 5 members who have never met.
+Our team called  consisted of 5 members who have never met.
 They are:

 - Andruis S (Enthusiast)
 - Fran (Enthusiast)